erikhayry/bakomjs/README.md

 bakom.js makes it possible to make your text fully transparent allowing you to see right through it to the image below.

 Please note this is an early untested version.
-Please let me know any bugs you've found.
+Currently works in latest version of Chrome and Safari.

 ## How Do I Use It?
 ```html